 As Manager of the Duderstadt Center (DC) Gallery, Kathi manages the ever-changing schedule of gallery exhibits and events.
 She is available to guide students through the exhibition process: planning, installing, and promoting their work.

 Kathi has a B.S. in Biology and M.A. in Arts Administration and loves seeing the two collide.
-“One of the best parts of working at the DC is seeing the amazing projects that emerge when students from varied disciplines come together.”
+“One of the best parts of working at the DC is seeing the projects that emerge when students from varied disciplines come together.”

 Outside of work Kathi enjoys photography, traveling, hiking and connecting with local arts!